MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/use-digital-signatures-with-office.md

 This example demonstrates the ability to add multiple signatures to a single Office 2016 document.
 In addition to the digital signature, the signer of the document can add a graphic of her actual signature, or use a Tablet PC to actually write a signature into the signature line in the document.

+<a name="compatissues"> </a>

 ### Compatibility issues with Office documents prior to Office 2016
-<a name="section4"> </a>

 Office 2016, just as Office 2013, Office 2010 and Office 2007, uses the XML-DSig format for digital signatures.
 In addition, Office 2016 has support for XAdES (XML Advanced Electronic Signatures).
 XAdES is a set of tiered extensions to XML-DSig, the levels of which build upon the previous levels to provide more reliable digital signatures.
-For more information about the levels of XAdES that are supported in Office 2016, see [Planning digital signature levels in Office 2016 documents](use-digital-signatures-with-office.md#section3a) later in this article.
+For more information about the levels of XAdES that are supported in Office 2016, see [Planning digital signature levels in Office 2016 documents](use-digital-signatures-with-office.md#planlevels) later in this article.
 For more information about the details of XAdES, see the specification for [XML Advanced Electronic Signatures (XAdES)](https://go.microsoft.com/fwlink/p/?LinkId=186631).

 It is important to be aware that digital signatures that are created in Office 2016 are incompatible with versions of Office that are earlier than the 2007 Office system.
 For example, if a document is signed by using an application in Office 2016, Office 2013, Office 2010, or Office 2007, and then opened by using an application in Office, 2003 that has the Office Compatibility Pack installed, the user is informed that the document was signed in a newer version of Office and that the digital signature is lost.